 RPCI/Howard University Cancer Scholars Program

-The Roswell Park/Howard University Cancer Scholars Program enables Howard Honors Biology Sophomores to deeply explore an interest in cancer research under the mentorship of active researchers at Roswell Park Cancer Institute (an NCI-designated Comprehensive Cancer Center).
+The Roswell Park/Howard University Cancer Scholars Program enables Howard Honors Biology Sophomores to deeply explore an interest in cancer research under the mentorship of active researchers at Roswell Park Comprehensive Cancer Center (an NCI-designated Comprehensive Cancer Center).
 This program meets the requirements of the honors program's Directed Readings courses and Honors Thesis.

 Cancer Scholars build a knowledge base in their mentor's area of cancer research by engaging in an online-supported Directed Readings Course in which pertinent scientific papers are analyzed and discussed in real-time via interactive webconferencing sessions with their Cancer Scholar mentor.
-Following their junior year, Cancer Scholars will conduct a cancer research project at Roswell Park Cancer Institute as part of the 10-week Summer Research Experience Program in Cancer Science in their Cancer Scholar Mentor's laboratory.
+Following their junior year, Cancer Scholars will conduct a cancer research project at Roswell Park Comprehensive Cancer Center as part of the 10-week Summer Research Experience Program in Cancer Science in their Cancer Scholar Mentor's laboratory.
 This project can form the basis for their Honors thesis (view program timeline).

 Program eligibility: Howard University Sophomore Honors students who are U.S. Citizens or U.S. permanent residents are eligible to apply.